Deepak42074/serdes/README.md

 # serdes

-Serdes(Serializer/Deserializer) is a functional block  which provide high speed data transmission from one chip to another or within PCB.
+Serdes(Serializer/Deserializer) is a functional block  which provide high speed data transmission from one chip to another or within chip.
 It provides data transmission over single line or differential pair in order to minimize number of input-output pins and interconnects .

-Serializer converts low speed parallel stream of data into high speed serial  LVDS(Low volatge Differential Signaling) data stream and transmit the serial stream of data over a high speed connection to the receiver (Deserializer) which converts the serial data stream back to parallel stream of data.Inshort serializer functional block performs PISO(Parallel In Serial Out) and deserializer functional performs SIPO(Serial In Parallel Out) opreration.
+Serializer converts low speed parallel stream of data into high speed serial  LVDS(Low volatge Differential Signaling) data stream and transmit the serial stream of data over a high speed connection to the receiver (Deserializer) which converts the serial data stream back to parallel stream of data.Inshort serializer functional block performs PISO(Parallel In Serial Out) and deserializer functional block performs SIPO(Serial In Parallel Out) operation.

 # Table of Contents